Best Practices for Preventing Plagiarism

 Go Beyond the Essay

-Practice: Use non-traditional formats where appropriate.
-For example, instead of an essay, have students write a letter or proposal.
+Practice: Use non-traditional writing formats where appropriate.
+For example, instead of an essay, have students write a letter or proposal, design a blog, or develop a podcast or panel discussion.

 Practice: Have students prepare a cover letter for the assignment, summarizing their findings and explaining the process behind their research.